 IT Steering Committee

-In compliance with BSP Circular 808, the Board has created the Information Technology Steering Committee which oversees a safe, sound, controlled and efficient information technology operating environment that supports the Bank’s goals and objectives.
-In particular, the Committee, among others: reviews and monitors the performance of all IT projects; reviews the Bank’s current IT infrastructure, system performance, associated risks and other significant issues and events and institutes appropriate actions to achieve the desired results; monitors and evaluates the performance of third party service providers on all information technology initiatives subject of the service contract; and reports to the Board relevant and adequate information regarding IT performance, status of major IT projects and significant issues affecting the Bank’s IT operations.
+In compliance with BSP Circular 808, the Board has created the Information Technology Steering Committee which oversees a safe, sound, controlled, and efficient information technology operating environment that supports the Bank’s goals and objectives.
+In particular, the Committee, among others: reviews and monitors the performance of all IT projects; reviews the Bank’s current IT infrastructure, system performance, associated risks, and other significant issues and events and institutes appropriate actions to achieve the desired results; monitors and evaluates the performance of third party service providers on all information technology initiatives subject of the service contract; and reports to the Board relevant and adequate information regarding IT performance, the status of major IT projects and significant issues affecting the Bank’s IT operations.

 Board and Committee Performance Evaluation

-Education and Trainings
+Education and Training

 Governance Policies and Mechanisms